marcos10soares/autonotes/README.md

 ### generate notes
 This assumes that a folder with screenshots was already created (refer to **screen capture** above).

-**IMPORTANT:** you have to put the input file in a folder named `input` on the root of this project.

 Both the folder and the `.srt` file should have the same name, example folder: `my-presentation-notes` and example .srt file: `my-presentation-notes.srt`.
 ```bash